The Archetype Crucible

 once prosperous trade between towns and cities had come to a virtual halt in the

-last two years, despite the efforts of Rettig and others like her to keep the
+last two years, despite the efforts of Rettig and others like his to keep the

 conduits of civilization open and flowing.